Burning Love: Other versions

 A new backing track for the song was recorded in 1980, intended for the Guitar Man album.
 It went unreleased until 2000.
 The musicians on this session were Jerry Shook on guitar, Larry Byrom on electric guitar, Mike Leech on bass, David Briggs on piano, and Larrie Londin on drums.

+In 2002, country singer Wynonna Judd cover the song for the soundtrack of the Disney film Lilo & Stitch, with Nyjah Music & Zyah Rhythm covered the song in the 2025 live action remake.

 In 2010, the Las Vegas show Viva Elvis by Cirque du Soleil included a radical reworking of the song.
 Only Presley's vocal was retained from the 1972 recording sessions.
 The guitar part was sampled from the Hives' "Walk Idiot Walk", added to a distorted bassline and rollicking, pounding drums.
 NPR described it as "a mind-blowing, left-field recasting" of the original.

 In 2015, a new orchestral arrangement for the song was recorded accompanied by the Royal Philharmonic Orchestra and was released on album If I Can Dream.